Frequently Asked Questions

 Students can be driven by a parent, take a bus into Bar Harbor or Bangor or fly into the Bar Harbor or Bangor Airports.
-We will pick students up from the bus stop or airport.
-There is an additional fee for a pick-up or drop off at the Bangor bus stations and airport (see below).
+We will pick students up from the bus stop or airport for no additional charge.
 Arrival and departure days are those listed as the first and last days of each session.
-Students should plan to arrive between 12 noon and 5 pm on the first Sunday and depart on the last Friday starting at 12 noon though most students will stay the rest of the day and leave with their parents after the family cookout offered from 5:30 until 7 pm.
+Students should plan to arrive between 12 noon and 5 pm on the first Sunday and depart on the last Friday between noon and 5 pm.
+If the student is being picked up by a parent, they are invited to join us for a family cookout starting around 5 pm.

 No. Our sessions are broken into introductory, intermediate and advanced.
 The introductory session is for students 10-12 years of age, the intermediate for students 12 to 15 while the advanced sessions are for students who have completed a minimum of a high school science course (preferably biology or chemistry) typically 15 -19 years of age.

 Yes, since we are able to accommodate most food restrictions and allergies, although you will need to discuss them with the Director prior to attendance.
 We are able to keep the cooking nut-free, if necessary, and we always offer vegetarian alternatives at meals.
 We cannot, however, control the food that is sent to students in their care packages or the food they buy while away from the building.
 We have also found that peanut butter is a staple food for many people, especially vegetarians and vegans so it is offered as an option for lunch.
 Still, we can and have successfully included students in our program with life-threatening allergies to nuts by strictly controlling where the peanut butter is used and by separating the allergic student's lunch from others.